- About Us

 As a result of this analysis, and to ensure that developers can provide benefits to the community in return for the right to build higher than 2 stories in the area, TransForm, the Chinatown Coalition and others are suggesting that a "trigger" be set for the requirement of connected community benefits to be provided by any new development over 2.5 stories.

 TransForm and our allies are currently working with City staff and key stakeholders to help identify the best possible policy that will encourage responsible, high-density development that provides a benefit to the existing community that will be impacted by the new development.
 The report is attached below.
+The City of Oakland is now building on this report by funding their own analysis through AECOM, which is expected to be released on Sept.
+1st, 2013.

 February 2012: Oakland City Council Directs Staff